Storms go through rapid intensification when they increase at least 35 mph in 24 hours

-Maria became the latest Atlantic storm of the year to undergo rapid intensification
+Hurricane Maria is the fourth Atlantic storm this year to undergo the phenomenon

 A storm’s internal conditions also must be just right.
 A hurricane needs a way to ventilate, much like a car engine, so it can continue to process all of the fuel from the warm ocean water and use it to strengthen the storm.